deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 ntContinue[i++] = 0x00;
 ```

-The instruction this `call` will execute is a `pop rcx` instruction.
+The instruction this `call` will execute is the immediate next instruction to be executed, which will be a `pop rcx` instruction added by us.
 Additionally the value of `i` at this point is saved into a new variable called `contextOffset`.

 ```c
 // The previous call instruction pushes a return address onto the stack